renatoathaydes/wasmin/README.md

 You may be asking yourself: how does it do that?

-Simple: Wasmin use a [linear type](https://wiki.c2.com/?LinearTypes) system for everything except WASM primitives (number types).
+Simple: Wasmin uses a [linear type](https://wiki.c2.com/?LinearTypes) system for everything except WASM primitives (number types).

 Another small restriction is that no global state may be mutable, which is why only `let` can declare globals, but not `mut`.